cspr-rad/kairos-spec/src/spec.typ

 === Load balance for ZK proving

 Within version 0.1, the ZKPs themselves will be sufficiently quick to generate that there is little opportunity for speedup through parallelization.
-When exploring the ZKR, we should look into parallelization opportunities.
+When exploring the batch proof, we should look into parallelization opportunities.

 Note that we can limit the number of transactions we accept during a single loop of the system in order to provide a feasible version 0.1.
 After going into production, we can optimize the server(s)' performance to keep up with demand.